How Much Is Blood Work for a Dog?

 How Often Do Dogs Need Blood Work Done?

-It’s a good idea to bring your dog to the vet regularly to help maintain their health.
-Regular wellness tests allow you and your vet to spot anything abnormal — even when your dog isn’t displaying symptoms.2 How often your pup needs blood work done can depend on your dog’s age, health, and your vet’s recommendations.
+How often your pup needs blood work done can depend on your dog’s age, health, and your vet’s recommendations.
 Your vet may recommend routine blood work with your dog’s annual checkups.
-They may also advise that older dogs be tested more often to either maintain their health or monitor health conditions.
+They may also advise that older dogs be tested more often to either maintain their health or monitor health conditions.1,2

 If your pet has a health condition, this can be another factor in how often they need blood work.
 A newly diagnosed condition may require frequent blood work for a short time to ensure treatment is working.
 A chronic condition may require regular blood work to ensure proper maintenance of it.

-Pet Insurance Can Help Cover Vet Costs
+MetLife Pet Insurance Can Help You Cover Dog Blood Work Costs